tchwork/debug-bundle/src/Symfony/Component/VarDumper/Resources/doc/json-spec.md

 `NAN`, `INF`, `-INF` and strings.

-Strings in PHP are simple sequences of bytes that may contain binary data, although UTF-8 is used quite often those days for text.
+Strings in PHP are simple sequences of bytes that may contain binary data, although UTF-8 is used quite often nowadays for text.

 Arrays
 ------